VassilevEmil/AndroidProject/README.md

 # User stories:

-- [x] As a user I want to be able to check the latest crypto prices. -> Martynas Vyčas
+- [x] As a user I want to be able to check the latest crypto market data, so that I would have insight on price, percentage change and market cap for each cryptocurrency.  -> Martynas Vyčas
-- [x] As a user I want to be able to see the latest crypto news. -> Emil Vasilev
+- [x] As a user I want to be able to see the latest crypto news, so I would get the insight of what is happening in the markets -> Emil Vasilev
-- [x] As a user I want to be able to see my portfolio. -> Adrian-Cristian Militaru
+- [x] As a user I want to be able to see my portfolio, so I could track how much of each cryptocurrency I have -> Adrian-Cristian Militaru
-- [x] As a user I want to be able to add assets to my portfolio. -> Adrian-Cristian Militaru
+- [x] As a user I want to be able to add assets to my portfolio,  -> Adrian-Cristian Militaru
 - [x] As a user I want to be able to register myself. -> Adrian-Cristian Militaru / Martynas Vyčas / Emil Vasilev
 - [x] As a user I want to be able to login. -> Adrian-Cristian Militaru / Martynas Vyčas / Emil Vasilev
 - [x] As a user I want to be able to remove assets from my portfolio. -> Adrian-Cristian Militaru